-Rights group: Myanmar military using systematic deadly force
+Myanmar junta spurns UN appeal, kills more protesters

 The Kachin actions come a few days after another ethnic guerrilla force belonging to the Karen minority announced it would protect demonstrators in territory it controlled.
 The Karen National Union deployed armed combatants to guard a protest in Myanmar’s southeastern Tanintharyi Region.

 Myanmar has more than a dozen ethnic guerrilla armies, mostly in border areas, a legacy of decades-old struggles for greater autonomy from the central government.
-Many have formal or informal cease-fire agreements with the government, but armed encounters still occur.
+Many have formal or informal cease-fire agreements with the government, but armed clashes still occur.

 There has been speculation that some ethnic groups could form a de facto alliance with the protest movement to pressure the government.